calremmel/dabl-p186/README.txt

 #***********************

 #-----------------------
+1.
+# For 2A3A version:
-1. python interface.py --command=evaluate --config=config_2a3a.yml
+python interface.py --command=evaluate --config=config_2a3a.yml
-   OR
+# For 3A only version
 python interface.py --command=evaluate --config=config_3aOnly.yml
 #-----------------------
 ===> This script generates all remaining figures.
 Run this after after all the above scripts have finished successfully.
 		The metrics displayed in these figures are based on Logistic Regression trained using the best feature set identified